Why Slokas.com is structured this way

 What the library optimizes for

-The interface is designed to reduce friction for readers without dissolving the structure of the scripture.
+The interface is specifically designed to radically reduce friction for modern readers without dissolving the traditional, hierarchical structure of the scripture.

 Study-first architecture